 These recurves are allowed to have a mechanical sight, but no optical enhancements.
 Archers are also allowed to use top and bottom stabilizers, ranging from 12 to 15 inches long.
 Clickers, which help an archer release the string at the same spot during the draw process, are also permitted.

-The 122cm target is set 70 meters from the shooting line.
-There are ten scoring rings, each 12.2cm in diameter, separated into five colors.
+The target is a five colored target that is 122 centimeters in diameter.
+There are ten scoring rings, which are each 12.2cm in width.
+Each color consists of two rings.
 The inner color, gold, scores 10 or nine points.
 Red rings are worth eight or seven points.
 Next, the blue rings score six or five points and black scores four or three points.
 Finally, white scores two or one point.

 First are the ranking rounds.
 Athletes shoot 72 arrows, in ends of six, and the total scores rank the archers from one to 64.
 This provides the seeding for the elimination brackets.